Free products, cyclic homology, and the Gauss-Manin connection: Free products and deformations

 \begin{prop} \vi Each of the operads $As^{(2)}$ and $As^{(3)}$ is Koszul and self-dual, (see \cite{GK} for a definition).

 \vii The operations $(\vee,\, \cup)$ and $(\vdash,\, \dashv,\, \cup)$ make $C(A, A_t^+)_{\geq 2}$ an $As^{(2)}$- and an {$As^{(3)}$-algebra, respectively.} \end{prop} \begin{proof}[Sketch of Proof] It is easy to see, as in the associative case, that the quadratic dual of $As^{(2)}$ is itself and similarly for $As^{(3)}$.
-Next we prove that our operads are Koszul.
-To see this, we use the same proof as in the associative case \cite{GK}, \cite{MSS}.
+The fact that these two operads are Koszul is a straightforward consequence of Koszulity criteria due to Dotsenko and Khoroshkin \cite{DK} and Hoffbeck \cite{Ho}.
+This can also be seen directly using the same argument as in the associative case \cite{GK}, \cite{MSS}.
 Specifically, we show that the operadic homology of the free $As^{(2)}$ or $As^{(3)}$-algebra vanishes in degrees $\geq 2$.
 To this end, we split up the operadic homology complexes for $As^{(2)}$ and $As^{(3)}$ into direct sums of pieces corresponding to particular sequences of operations, e.g., $(*, \star)$ would consist of terms that multiply out to a sum of terms of the form $a * b \star c$.
 Each such has the vanishing homology property by the same proof as in the usual case of Hochschild homology of a free associative algebra; see \cite[\S 3.1]{L}.

 Next, it is straightforward to verify the following identities:

 This yields part (ii), and also implies the identities in \eqref{cbcomp}. \end{proof}